iamvlaaaaaaad/aws-ug-dbx-2021-building-containers-workshop-python-app/README.md

 pip install poetry
 ```

 Dependencies are defined in `pyproject.toml`, `poetry.toml`, and `poetry.lock`.
-TO install the dependencies:
+To install the dependencies:

 ```console
 poetry install --no-dev